cadet/CADET-Core/doc/modelling/reaction/index.rst

 In this kind of mechanism, the fluxes are typically defined as a function of the concentration of the components involved in the reaction and the reaction parameters.

-In CADET, reaction models are defined for each phase of a unit operation separately, i.e., for the bulk phase, particle phase and solid phase.
+In CADET, reaction models are defined for each phase of a unit operation separately, i.e., for the liquid phase and solid phase.
 For information on the interface specification, see :ref:`FFReaction`.

 CADET features the following reaction model types: